 How to manually assign management roles

-You want to assign only the minimum required management roles to the admin account used to run a migration.
+You want to assign only the minimum required management roles to the admin account used to connect to your Exchange on-prem environment.

 The table below lists all the roles used by the software:

 (*) The Public Folders role is optional.
-You only need to assign it to the admin account if you plan to migrate public folders (applies only to Exchange Server 2013/2016 and Exchange Online).
+You only need to assign it to the admin account if you plan to migrate public folders (applies only to Exchange Server 2013 and newer).

 (**) The Mail Recipient Creation and Mail Recipients roles are optional if you migrate data to existing mailboxes.
 If you don't have any mailboxes on the target Exchange server and you want the program to create them, you need to assign these roles to the admin account.